MonikaFeigler/KBC_DataFlowTemplates/pipedrive-to-googlesheet/v0/src/README.md

 The third transformation then creates the out_activity table using the first contact/opportunity/employee IDs from the activities by joining the table; this also outputs a pairing table for opportunities and contacts are created.
 The final snapshots are generated from the auxiliary tables.

-### DD: Data Destination [OUT-CRM-SNOWFLAKE]
+### DD: Data Destination [OUT-CRM-GSHEET]

-The writer loads data into a Snowflake database.
+The writer loads data into a Google sheet.

-### FLOW: Flow [PIPEDRIVE-TO-SNOWFLAKE]
+### FLOW: Flow [PIPEDRIVE-TO-GOOGLESHEET]

-The flow runs Pipedrive CRM data source, three snowflake transformations and Snowflake data destination.
+The flow runs Pipedrive CRM data source, three snowflake transformations and Google Sheet data destination.

 ## Business Data Model